automation64/installer64/README.md

 ## Overview

 _Installer64_ is a collection of application installer scripts for ephemeral OS environments such as containers, CICD runners, etc.
-_Warning_: _Installer64_ is not inteded for regular OS environments (i.e.: VMs, etc.) where better deployment options are available (i.e.: Ansible, Chef, etc.)
+_Warning_: _Installer64_ is not a package manager.
+It will use the best installation method depending on the application.

 ### Standard directory structure

 _Installer64_ is configured by default to use the following standard directory structure:

+- System-wide installations:
-- `/opt`: base location for optional applications.
+  - `/opt`: base destination for installations
   - `/opt/<APPLICATION>`: application installation directory.
-- `/usr/local/bin`: used to provide easy to access sym-links to the installer application and related .env file.
+  - `/usr/local/bin`: standard searchable path where application binaries are published to
+- User-wide installations:
-- `$HOME`: base location for user-wide applications.
+  - `$HOME/at64`: base destination for installations
-- `$HOME/.local/bin`: XDG standard user path.
-Same as `/usr/local/bin`, but user-wide.
+  - `$HOME/at64/<APPLICATION>`: application installation directory.
+  - `$HOME/.local/bin`: standard searchable path where application binaries are published to

 ### Base Installer64 parameters